Contact a lawyer now

 Domestic Violence and Long Separation

 Domestic violence is the beginning of all marital problems.
-If any domestic violence happens, the wife/husband can live separately.
-Later the long separation can be used as a legal ground for divorce.
-The domestic violence claim establishment also helps the partner to earn rightful compensation.
+If any domestic violence happens, the wife or husband can live separately.
+Later, the long separation can be used as a legal ground for divorce.
+The establishment of domestic violence claims also helps the partner earn rightful compensation.

-In case of any domestic violence, taking legal advice from a professional lawyer will be the better option.
+In cases of domestic violence, taking legal advice from a domestic violence lawyer will be the better option.

-So, it is clear that there are no definite time limits for separations that results in automatic divorce.
-However, if the grounds of separation ask for a divorce, you can establish your claim of rightful divorce for a long break.
+So, it is clear that there are no definite time limits for separations that result in automatic divorce.
+However, if the grounds of separation ask for a divorce, you can establish your claim of rightful divorce for a long time.

 Timelines for Divorce Proceedings in Canada

-The timeline for divorce proceedings in Canada can vary depending on a number of factors, including whether the divorce is contested or uncontested, whether there are any children involved, and the complexity of the case.
+The timeline for divorce proceedings in Canada can vary depending on several factors, including whether the divorce is contested or uncontested, whether there are any children involved, and the complexity of the case.
 However, in general, an uncontested divorce can be completed in as little as 4 to 6 months, while a contested divorce can take up to 12 months or more.

 Here is a general overview of the timeline for divorce proceedings in Canada: